The IAM Roles Anywhere authentication signing process - IAM Roles Anywhere

 The signing process is identical to SigV4, with the exception of the keys used, the signature algorithm, and the addition of headers related to the X.509 certificate and trust chain.
-For more information, see Signature Version 4 signing process, which should be treated as authoritative unless specifically addressed in this user guide.
+For more information, see AWS Signature Version 4 for API requests, which should be treated as authoritative unless specifically addressed in this user guide.

 Task 1: Create a canonical request

 To begin the signing process, create a string that includes information from your request in a standardized (canonical) format.
-This ensures that when AWS receives the request, it can calculate the same signature that you calculated.
+This ensures that when the request is received, the string to sign can be calculated in the same way you did.
+This string will then be used for signature verification by IAM Roles Anywhere.

 Follow the steps below to create a canonical version of the request.
 Otherwise, your version and the version calculated by AWS won't match, and the request will be denied.